Environmental Engineer Visa Sponsorship Jobs in Louisiana

 Which companies sponsor visas for environmental engineers in Louisiana?

 The most active sponsors for environmental engineers in Louisiana are large petrochemical and energy companies operating along the Gulf Coast, including ExxonMobil, Shell, Dow, and Chevron Phillips Chemical.
-Engineering and environmental consulting firms such as ARCADIS, Tetra Tech, and AECOM also file H-1B petitions for Louisiana-based roles, particularly for remediation, air quality, and compliance work supporting industrial clients.
+Engineering and environmental consulting firms such as ARCADIS, Tetra Tech, and AECOM also file H-1B visa petitions for Louisiana-based roles, particularly for remediation, air quality, and compliance work supporting industrial clients.

 Which visa types are most common for environmental engineer roles in Louisiana?